 You already know how expensive boats can get.
 Even a simple watercraft such as a canoe or kayak can carry surprising extra costs.
 Maybe you have a bigger boat that requires storage on a trailer.
 Or maybe you have an even bigger boat that requires docking.

 In all those cases, it's important to protect your boat for handling the elements when it's not in use, and the best way to do that is with a waterproof boat cover.
-While it's possible to get custom tarps for boats, they will set you back more than a few dollars, and that extra cost may not be worth it - we've seen a lot of custom covers that sacrifice quality for appearance.
+While it's possible to get custom tarps for boats, they will set you back more than a few dollars, and that extra cost may not be worth it - we've seen a lot of boat tarp options and universal boat covers that sacrifice quality for appearance.

 One of the best ways to tarp a boat is with a heavy-duty, waterproof tarp.
 If you're covering a boat for winter or any other period of prolonged non-use, then you'll want to make sure the boat's components are protected from prolonged exposure to the weather, whether it's extreme heat, rain or snow.

 At Canopies and Tarps, we have plenty of heavy-duty tarps of all sizes and colors.
-This is how to make a boat cover from a tarp.:
+This is how to cover a boat with a tarp.

 Measure Twice, Order Once